bu-bu-xxx/RA/RABBI-refactor/README.md

 - Standardized data passing and results
 - Testability and runnable CLI

 It does not rename or change any function/class/variable in the original logic.
-Core files from the old project have been copied here so the folder is self-contained.
+Core logic is implemented under `framework/` so this folder is self-contained.

 ## Layout

 - `framework/`
+  - `cli.py`: CLI for single/multi/cache runs with optional plots.
   - `di.py`: Policy registry and container to build sims/solvers.
   - `runner.py`: Orchestration for single/multi-k runs (with cache).
   - `results.py`: Standard result objects and metrics wrappers.
-  - `viz.py`: Visualization with inlined plotting implementations.
+  - `viz.py`: Visualization for multi-policy results.
-- `framework/cli.py`: CLI for single/multi/cache runs with optional plots.
+  - `solver.py`: Policy implementations (RABBI, OFFline, NPlusOneLP, TopKLP).
+  - `customer.py`: Customer simulator built on the environment.
+  - `env.py`: Parameter loading and environment dynamics.
 - `examples/`: Quick examples.
-- Copied originals: `solver.py`, `customer.py`, `env.py`, `read_params.py`, `params*.yml`.
+- `params/`: YAML configs (moved from top-level into this folder).

 Notes:
-- Plotting is now handled directly in `framework/viz.py`; the legacy `plot.py` has been reduced to a thin shim and can be removed if not used externally.
+- Plotting is handled directly in `framework/viz.py`.
-- Legacy `main.py` is kept only as a wrapper for compatibility; new code should use `framework.runner` and `framework.results`.
+- Legacy top-level modules (`customer.py`, `env.py`, `solver.py`, `cli.py`) have been removed in favor of the `framework/` package.

 ## Quick Start